metas-mk/100-days-of-code/r2-log.md

   - Action crators can return action objects or return functions
   - when returning an action object it must have a type
   - when returning an action object it can have a payload

+#### Partial Redux cycle with Redux Thunk

+- Action creator is called and creates an object or a function
+- `Action` is passed into the dispatch function
+- dispatch sends the `Action` to the middleware Redux Thunk
+  - inside of Redux Think middleware it decides if plain JS object is receives or a function
+    - plain JS objects are passed along to all Reducers directly